This is a chunk of R code. All text after a # symbol is a comment

 5 != 2 # Is 5 not equal to 2?

-Logical calculations can be performed on variables.
-In this example we use the variable b
+Logical calculations can be performed on an array of numbers.
+In this example we use the array called b

 from above,